isb-cgc/quip_distro/README.md

 where `<VM type>` is one of prod, dev, test, or uat.

 This script will first create a static external IP address, also called camic-viewer-xxx, if such a IP address does not already exist.
 It will then delete any existing VM having that name and launch a new suitably configured VM.
 It will then scp copy and execute build/install_deps.sh on the new VM. install_deps.sh installs git and docker, performs apt-get update/upgrade and reboots the VM.
-On rebooting, startup.sh script builds the quip-viewer docker image, if it does not already exist, and runs that image.
+On rebooting, startup.sh script calls run_viewer.sh, which, in turn, pulls a docker container from GCR.
+The docker image includes the caMicroscope repo.
+Thus, if a change is made to the caMicroscope repo, the docker container must be reboot and pushed to GCR.
+Note that there is a separate GCR for each of the projects (isb-cgc, isb-cgc-test, isb-cgc-uat).

 Note that subsequent discussion applies to the master full QuIP implementation.